Haywhyoh/FlexibugBeauty/FlexiBug_PRD.md

 ## 2. Executive Summary

-### Purpose of FlexiBug
+### Purpose of Botglam
-FlexiBug is a comprehensive, AI-powered appointment booking and client management platform designed specifically for beauty industry professionals.
+Botglam is a comprehensive, AI-powered appointment booking and client management platform designed specifically for beauty industry professionals.
 The platform streamlines the booking process, reduces administrative overhead, and enhances client relationships through intelligent automation and seamless communication tools.

 ### Target Users & Personas